mementum/backtrader/docs2/plotting/plotting.rst

     and observers has the last plotted value.
 Can be controlled on a per-line basis with ``_plotvalue`` for each line

+  - ``plotvaluetags``: controls whether a value tag with the last value is plotted on the right hand side of the line.
+Can be controlled on a per-line basis with ``_plotvaluetag`` for each line

   - ``plotymargin``: margin to add to the top and bottom of individual subcharts on the graph